Adversarial Counterfactual Environment Model Learning: Experiments

 \section{Experiments}

-In this section, we first conduct experiments in synthetic and benchmark environments~\cite{scigan} to verify GALILEO on counterfactual queries~\footnote{code: \url{https://github.com/xionghuichen/GALILEO}} and the compatibility of GALILEO in sequential and one-step environments.
-Then we analyze the benefits of the implementation techniques described in Sec.~\ref{sec:practice} and the problems without them.
-Finally, we deploy GALILEO in two complex environments: MuJoCo in Gym~\cite{mujoco,gym} and a real-world food-delivery platform to test the performance of GALILEO in difficult tasks.
-The algorithms compared are: (1) Supervised Learning (SL); (2) Inverse Propensity Weighting (IPW)~\cite{intro_causal_inference}; (3) eStimating the effects of Continuous Interventions using GANs (SCIGAN)~\cite{scigan}.
-We give a detailed description of the baselines in Appx.~\ref{app:baseline}.
+In this section, we first conduct experiments in two synthetic environments to quantify the performance of GALILEO on counterfactual queries~\footnote{code~\url{https://github.com/xionghuichen/galileo}.}.
+Then we deploy GALILEO in two complex environments: MuJoCo in Gym~\cite{mujoco} and a real-world food-delivery platform to test the performance of GALILEO in difficult tasks.
+The results are in Sec.~\ref{sec:exp:model_perf}.
+Finally, to further verify the abiliy GALILEO, in Sec.~\ref{sec:exp:downstream_task}, we apply models learned by GALILEO to several downstream tasks including off-policy evaluation, offline policy improvement, and online decision-making in production environment.
+The algorithms compared are: (1) \textbf{SL}: using standard empirical risk minimization for model learning; (2) \textbf{IPW}~\cite{intro_causal_inference}: a standard implementation of WERM based IPS; (3) \textbf{SCIGAN}~\cite{scigan}: an adversarial algorithms for model learning used for causal effect estimation, which can be roughly regarded as a partial implementation of GALILEO (Refer to Appx.~\ref{app:compare}).
+We give a detailed description in Appx.~\ref{app:baseline}.